M66B/NetGuard/README.md

 <a name="FAQ14"></a>
 **(14) Why can't I select OK to approve the VPN connection request?**

-There might be another app on top of the dialog.
-Some known (screen dimming) apps that can cause this are Lux Brightness, Night Mode, and Twilight.
-To avoid this problem, at least temporary, close all apps and/or services that may be running in the background.
+There might be another application on top of the VPN connection request dialog.
+Some known (screen dimming) applications which can cause this are Lux Brightness, Night Mode, and Twilight.
+To avoid this problem, at least temporary, close all applications and/or services which may be running in the background.

 <a name="FAQ15"></a>
 **(15) Why don't you support F-Droid?**